UCL/ucl_software_carpentry/installation/install.md

 xcode-select --install
 ```

-You may also install Xcode from the Mac appstore if you wish, but it is not needed.
+You may also install Xcode from the Mac app store if you wish, but it is not needed.

 Pre Mavericks:

-Install [XCode](https://itunes.apple.com/us/app/xcode/id497799835) using the Mac appstore.
+Install [XCode](https://itunes.apple.com/us/app/xcode/id497799835) using the Mac app store.

 Then, go to Xcode...Preferences...Downloads... and install the command line tools option.